The Noom app has fast become one of the most popular choices on both iOS and Android platforms.

-First, there’s the Healthy Weight Program which is what the majority of users work with.
+First, there’s the Healthy Weight Program which is what the majority of users work with for losing weight.

-This is a weight loss program that aims to get you to keep a journal of everything you eat throughout the day.
+This is a weight loss program that aims to get you to keep a journal of what foods you eat throughout the day.

-This is also where the above-mentioned color coding is used to help you identify foods that are less calorie-dense and more nutritional.
+This is also where the above-mentioned color coding is used to help you identify foods that are less calorie-dense and more nutritional for your diet plan.